Close Menu

 YOU CAN BE PAID TWO TYPES OF SSD BENEFITS

 If you have kidney cancer, then there are two types of benefits you can file for under the Social Security program: Social Security Disability Insurance (SSDI) or Supplemental Security Income (SSI) benefits.
 In order to receive any sort of benefit from the SSA, you must first file an application.
 You can do this online at Social Security’s website.
-Below, please find an explanation as to each type of benefit you can apply for:
+Below, you will find an explanation as to each type of benefit you can apply for:

 Social Security Disability Insurance (SSDI):